 Review summary: Pentax 645Z vs Sony A7R II

-So how do things add up?
-Is there a clear favorite between the Pentax 645Z and the Sony A7R II?
+So what conclusions can be drawn?
+Is the Pentax 645Z better than the Sony A7R II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (51.1 vs 42.2MP) with a 8% higher linear resolution.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.8 EV of extra DR).

 - Better low-light sensitivity: Requires less light for good images (0.4 stops ISO advantage).